energy-modelling-toolkit/Dispa-SET/README.md

 - Multi-nodes with capacity constraints on the lines (congestion)
 - Constraints on the targets for renewables and/or CO2 emissions
 - Yearly schedules for the outages (forced and planned) of each units
+- CHP power plants and thermal storage

 The demand is assumed to be inelastic to the price signal.
 The MILP objective function is therefore the total generation cost over the optimization period.

+### Documentation
+The documentation and the stable releases are available on the main Dispa-SET website: http://www.dispaset.eu

 ### Ongoing developments
 The Dispa-SET project is relatively recent, and a number of improvements will be brought to the project in a close future: